dyurovsky/85309/syllabus/index.md

 In class, your TA and I will give a brief overview of the lab and learning goals, and guide you through some of the exercises.
 You will start working on the lab during the class session, but note that the labs are designed to take more than just the class time, so you will probably need to continue working on them in order to submit labs before the due date (which will generally be the following week).

-**Submission instructions:** Always submit the .Rmd and .HTML files via Canvas.
+**Submission instructions:** Always submit the .Rmd and .HxL files via Canvas.

 ### Quizzes:

-Each week on Wednesday we will have a short (~15 min) quiz at the beginning of lecture.
+Each week on Friday we will have a short (~15 min) quiz at the beginning of lecture.
 You will do these at the start of class on canvas.
 Quizzes are designed to give both you and your instructors rapid feedback about your understanding of the theoretical ideas covered the previous week.
 We understand that sometimes things come up and you will be late or absent.
 For this reason, *your lowest score will be dropped.* If you believe you will need extra time for quizzes please let me know!
 They are not designed to make you feel pressured for time, and I want you to have the time you need to complete them.

 ### Project: